jarekbird/agents/Global Rules.md

 ### CODE/FILE WRITING TASKS

-**Description**: Tasks that involve writing, creating, modifying, or implementing SOURCE CODE FILES that need to be committed to git.
+**Description**: Tasks that involve writing, creating, modifying, or implementing SOURCE CODE FILES that need to be committed to version control.

 **Definition of Done**: "A Pull Request was created OR code was pushed to origin with the task complete"